EN TR

 Limitations

-• Middle-class focus
+• Middle-class urban focus

 Future Directions

-• Expand to social housing
+• Extend to social housing typologies